Pikaoku/gcdnd-docs/mechanics/TREASURY.md

 ## Examples

-1. Thanks to a recently successful salvage run, Shara’s wealth score just increased to 4.
-She’s had her eyes set on a new cargo ship for a while now, which the GM has set at wealth level 5.
-Shara chooses to spend her savings to get the ship.
-Because it is one level higher than her current wealth score, her wealth is permanently reduced by 1, leaving her again with a wealth score of 3.
+1. Thanks to a recently successful salvage run, the party’s wealth score just increased to 4.
+They have had their eyes set on a new cargo ship for a while now, which the GM has set at wealth level 5.
+They chooses to spend their savings to get the ship.
+Because it is one level higher than their current wealth score, their wealth is permanently reduced by 1, leaving them again with a wealth score of 3.

-2. Slade, master of the local thieves’ guild, has a wealth score of 5.
-He wants to outfit all of his men with new weapons, which the GM has decided equates to wealth level 5.
-Slade can complete the purchase, but it is so taxing on his resources that for the next two weeks he can only acquire goods that are below his wealth score.
+2. A local thieves’ guild has a wealth score of 5.
+They wants to outfit all of their men with new weapons, which the GM has decided equates to wealth level 5.
+They can complete the purchase, but it is so taxing on their resources that for the next two weeks they can only acquire goods that are below their wealth score.

-3. Crazy Mac has panhandled his way up to a wealth score of 1.
-From now on, he can afford 3 square meals and a warm bed every night, because they are priced at wealth level 0.
+3. Crazy Mac's adventuring party have panhandled their way up to a wealth score of 1.
+From now on, they can afford 3 square meals and a warm bed every night, because they are priced at wealth level 0.

 ## Wealth Overview